purcell/emacs.d/README.md

 * eim (Chinese pinyin input method)
 * org2blog (post wordpress blog with org-mode)
 * make the configuration work on *ALL* platforms (Linux/Cygwin/Mac).
 BTW, when I say Linux, I mean all the popular distributions (Debian, Ubuntu, Mint, Centos, ArchLinux, Gentoo ...).
-* The configuration will work with Emacs version >=24 but still usable with Emacs version 23.
+* The configuration will work with Emacs version >=24 but still usable with Emacs version 23 (tested with Emacs 23.4.1).
 * evil-mode and its plugins (Vim key binding)
 * yasnippet and my customized snippets (insert code snippet by typing less keys)